Micaela Donabella

 Conferences

-5th Annual Digital IDEAS Summer Institute, University of Michigan, Ann Arbor, June 23-27, 2025
+5th Annual Digital IDEAS Summer Institute, University of Michigan, Ann Arbor, June 23-27, 2025 (selected participant)

 “Cyborgs, Robots, and Surplus Labor,” Northeast Modern Language Association Annual Convention, Philadelphia, PA, March 6-9, 2025